Your ticket gives you access to the Cathedral as well as to the Piccolomini Library.

 HOW TO REACH SIENA:

-Visit the Siena Cathedral, one of the most illustrious and beautiful examples of Romanesque-Gothic architecture in Italy.
+Visit the Siena Cathedral, one of the most illustrious and beautiful examples of Romanesque-Gothic architecture in Italy, as well as the magnificent Piccolomini Library with frescoes by Pinturicchio and his school.

 Cathedral of Siena